FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Implementation details

 The shallow feature extractor, $H_{SF}$, serves as the initial stage of the $\text{FFNet}_{\textit{sr}}$ architecture.
 It utilizes a 3$\times$3 convolution to process the Low-Resolution~(LR) input image capturing shallow features.
 The transformed shallow feature map has a channel size of 96, which is consistent across all variants.

 The deep feature extractor, $H_{DF}$, refines the shallow features to produce finer deep features.
 Each $H_{DF}$ in $\text{FFNet}_{\textit{sr}}$-light and $\text{FFNet}_{\textit{sr}}$ consist of 36 and 48 FFNet Blocks respectively, followed by a final 3$\times$3 convolution.
 We set the kernel size of all depthwise convolutions to 3 to effectively extract high-frequency details and the expansion ratio of FFN to 2.
-Importantly, we exclude Batch normalization from the FFNet blocks (see Fig.~\ref{fig:FFNification}) due to performance degradation, consistent with findings from EDSR~\cite{EDSR}.
+Importantly, we exclude Batch normalization from the FFNet blocks due to performance degradation, consistent with findings from EDSR~\cite{EDSR}.
 The final 3$\times$3 convolution in $H_{DF}$ reduces the deep feature map's channels to match those of the long residual skip~\cite{RCAN}, allowing them to be added element-wise.

-We utilize an anchor-based residual skip for the long residual skip, where the input LR image is repeated 4 times along RGB channel-wise~\cite{ABPN, PCEVA}.
+We utilize an anchor-based residual skip for the long residual skip, where the input LR image is repeated $r^{2}$ times along RGB channel-wise~\cite{ABPN, PCEVA}, where $r$ denotes the upscaling factor.
 After passing through $H_{Rec}$, the repeated LR image becomes equivalent to a nearest-neighbor interpolated image, enabling the feature extractors to concentrate on recovering high-frequency details.

-The upscaling module, $H_{Rec}$, takes the deep features and the long-residual skip, adds them together, and then upscales the result to reconstruct the High-Resolution image.
-It uses a single PixelShuffle~\cite{ESPCN} operation, which rearranges the channel dimensions into spatial dimensions in proportion to the upscaling factor.
+The upscaling module, $H_{Rec}$, takes the deep features and the long-residual skip, adds them together, and then upscales the result to reconstruct the High-Resolution (HR) image.
+It uses a single PixelShuffle~\cite{ESPCN} operation, which rearranges the channel dimensions into spatial dimensions in proportion to the $r$.
 This approach is more efficient and effective than the Transposed Convolution, which often results in checkerboard artifacts~\cite{ProSR}.